git-moss/DrivenByMoss-Documentation/Novation/Novation-LaunchkeyMk3.md

 The faders control the values selected by their mode: Device parameters, volume, send 1/2 and the 4 custom modes.
 The master fader always controls the volume of the master track.
 The buttons below the faders selects or arms record of a track depending on the Arm/Select button state.
+Selecting an already selected group track toggles its' expanded state.

 ## Preferences Settings